 “… to look elegant by wearing something simple, how to look sexy without being naked, and how to look feminine wearing masculine-inspired outfits.” – Giorgia Tordini.

-After many many mistakes and spending money on things i hated after a month of purchase, i have reached an equilibrium.
-How to not makes these mistakes is very well illustrated by books on personal style or all the books which claim to help you find your inner French soul or blogs like A Simple Luxurious Life.
+After many many mistakes and spending money on things I hated after a month of purchase, I have reached an equilibrium.
 Here is my take on it all.

 1. Personal Style Above All

 “You have a uniform for whatever period you are going through in life.
 And you need a uniform to get your work done. ” – Charlotte Gainsbourg, writer, poet, singer, actor, style muse.

 All the women who come to my mind, when I think of being well dressed, have a great personal style.
 I definitely don’t imagine them having a schizophrenic wardrobe that follows every whim and trend out in the market.
 Audrey Hepburn, Charlotte Gainsbourg, Emmanuelle Alt, Alexa Chung, Kate Moss, Olsen Twins, Jennifer Aniston, Patti Smith.. all have strong personal style.
 All of them have a uniform of sorts.
 Patti Smith shopped in thrift stores when she was a young starving artist.
 And she dressed similar throughout her life.
 Not that change is bad but she learnt to embrace her style and refine it over the years Versus changing at every whim/temptation/purchasing power.

 2. Take lifestyle into consideration